 In January 2017 Barbara Murphy returned home to Ireland after having to emigrate to live and work in Germany since 2013.
-Barbara soon found herself frustrated and disheartened by then jobs market in Cork.
+Barbara soon found herself frustrated and disheartened by the then jobs market in Cork.
 As a UCC graduate of Applied Social Sciences, she was very keen to secure relevant work and to be able to forge a sustainable career in her home town of Cork.

 When Barbara first engaged with SECAD Partnership employment services she needed guidance about her job prospects and the realities of reintegrating into the Irish labour market. ‘’From our first meeting, I found the employment support advisor to be extremely helpful, empathetic, personable and non-judgemental.
 She maintained frequent contact with me through email which I genuinely appreciated.’’